electronicmax/quiztastic/README.md

       ]
     }

 It creates an interactive quiz that simply shows whether the person is correct or wrong.
 CSS transforms are used and since this uses AngularJS you probably want a modern browser.

 <3 eMax

+Released under the MIT License.
+Created by @emax with love.